satya7027/decodelabs_tasks/Project2_EDA/README.md

-This folder contains the Kaggle notebook, observations, and outputs for Project 2.
+This folder contains the Kaggle notebook for project2